-The District currently has a 63.90% general mill levy and 6.46% miscellaneous for a total of 70.36%.
+The District currently has a 64.64% general mill levy, a 6.54% miscellaneous levy, and a 12.50% sinking and interest levy for a total of 83.68%.

 The District's Title Federal Funds remained about the same.
 Reallocated funds were not received this fiscal year.
-Title II funds were used for Professional Development for both Certified and Non-Certified staff.
+Title II funds were used for Professional Development for both Certified and Non-Certified staff and most of the certified staff attended a TIE Technology & Innovation Conference in South Dakota in April 2023.